Pattern Breakers – Podcast Review

 “Just recently I came to a realization, people and organisations exist in a competency / incompetency matrix.

 The competent orgs with incompetent people are your blue chips and “traditional” companies.
 They ship stuff, have customers, grow along with the overall market and economy and are able to survive most non-existential threats and down-turns and even existential ones from time to time.
 All, or most, the competency is institutional, recorded in implicit knowledge held by people and various tools and processes.
-Unless those companies loose that knowledge for some reason, things are good.” – hef19898 – On HN
+Unless those companies lose that knowledge for some reason, things are good.” – hef19898 – On HN

 “When making life decisions, going in the direction of more money can be wise.
 However, we must keep in mind that when we choose money, we don’t choose much.
 We just decide to decide later.”